LemmySmackett/LemmySmackettCom/content/stories/mature/rokos_bratsilisk.md

 "I can see that."

 Alex turns to his room and taps his chin.
-"I'll have to buy a riding crop." Ω
+"I'll have to buy a riding crop." ■